Objects

 Objects are basic units stored in OBS.
 An object contains both data and the metadata that describes data attributes.
 Data uploaded to OBS is stored in buckets as objects.

-• A key that specifies the name of an object.
+- A key that specifies the name of an object.
 An object key is a UTF-8 string up to 1,024 characters long.
-Each object is uniquely identified by a key within a bucket.
+Each object within a bucket is uniquely identified by a key.

-• System-defined metadata is automatically assigned by OBS for processing objects.
+- System-defined metadata is automatically assigned by OBS.
 Such metadata includes Date, Content-Length, Last-Modified, ETag, and more.

-Generally, objects are managed as files.
-However, OBS is an object-based storage service and there is no concept of files and folders.
+Objects are generally managed as files, but OBS, as an object-based service, has no concept of files and folders.
 For easy data management, OBS provides a method to simulate folders.
 By adding a slash (/) to an object name, for example, test/123.jpg, you can specify test as a folder and 123.jpg as the name of a file in the test folder.
 The key of the object is test/123.jpg.

-When uploading an object, you can set a storage class for the object.
-If no storage class is specified, the object is stored in the same storage class as the bucket in which it resides.
+When uploading an object, you can specify a storage class for it.
+If you do not specify a storage class, the object inherits the storage class of the bucket.
 You can also change the storage class of an existing object in a bucket.

 On OBS Console and OBS Browser+, you can use folders the same way you use them in a file system.